Elasticsearch vs. CloudSearch: What’s the main difference?

-As they’re both built for running search engines in the cloud, Elasticsearch and CloudSearch are designed for high availability.
+As they’re both built for running search engines in the cloud, Elasticsearch and CloudSearch are designed for high availability (HA).

 In Elasticsearch, searching happens on both index and types using a search API.
 The search API also includes Faceting and Filtering for searching data.

-In CloudSearch, users create a search domain which includes sub-services to upload documents.
+In CloudSearch, users create a search domain that includes sub-services to upload documents.
 A search service provides the means to search indexed data.

 Amazon CloudSearch supports many SDKs along with RESTful API calls.
 The most popular SDKs are in Java, Ruby, Python, .Net, PHP, and Node.js.